Ford-Robert/BNN_InfoSharing/README.md

 I also want to look at how changing the width of these networks could change the learnable priors.

 Maybe look into how learnable parameters fit in with the other optimization techniques

+Create histograms that are generated based on the mu and sigma of the posteriors of each weight and bais

+Create statistics on:
+- The mean of posterior Mu's
+- The SD of posterior Mu's
+- The mean of post Sigma's
+- The SD of post Sigma's

+Maybe would be a good idea to measure the KL divergence between every posterior distribution (per layer?) and then sum?
+What would that show?

+**Final Clean Up:**
+- Fix up the Posterior Log and collection.
+Make the data structure make sense.
+- Fix up Colab files so that the represent examples of how to use the code
+- Fix up code and functions into python files
+- Clean up functions and rework them.
+Maybe that graphing stuff